NixOS/nix.dev/maintainers/README.md

 ## Funding

-This effort is sponsored by [Determinate Systems].
+This effort was sponsored by [Determinate Systems].
-[@lucperkins] will serve as the team lead until 2023-01.
+[@lucperkins] served as the team lead until 2023-01.

 This effort was sponsored by [Tweag].
 [@fricklerhandwerk] served as the team lead from 2022-05 to 2022-10.